News|Articles|May 15, 2026

 CAR T-Cell Therapy in Multiple Myeloma

-CAR T-cell therapy is characterized as a personalized immunotherapy approach in which a patient’s T cells are collected and genetically engineered to recognize specific antigens expressed on malignant plasma cells.
-In MM, the currently approved CAR T products primarily target B-cell maturation antigen (BCMA), a protein highly expressed on myeloma cells.
+CAR T-cell therapy is a personalized immunotherapy approach in which a patient’s T cells are collected and genetically engineered to recognize specific antigens expressed on malignant plasma cells.
+In MM, the currently approved CAR T-cell products primarily target B-cell maturation antigen (BCMA), a protein highly expressed on myeloma cells.
 The engineered T cells are reinfused into the patient, where they identify and destroy malignant cells following modification and expansion.1

-Ciltacabtagene autoleucel (cilta-cel, Carvykti; Janssen Biotech, Inc) and idecabtagene vicleucel (ide-cel, Abecma; Celgene Corporation) are the only currently approved BCMA-directed CAR T therapies that have demonstrated durable responses in heavily pretreated patient populations.
+Ciltacabtagene autoleucel (cilta-cel, Carvykti; Janssen Biotech, Inc) and idecabtagene vicleucel (ide-cel, Abecma; Celgene Corporation) are the only currently approved BCMA-directed CAR T-cell therapies that have demonstrated durable responses in heavily pretreated patient populations.
 These responses have prompted researchers to evaluate these therapies earlier in disease progression.2,4,5

 Why This Matters for Pharmacists